upALX/CEV-phytonWorldThree/README.md

 **English**

-This repo is dedicated to solving all challenges of the second world Python through the Curso em Video channel on YouTube .
+<p> This repo is dedicated to solving all challenges of the third world Python through the <a href="http://youtube.com/cursoemvideo"> Curso em Video channel on YouTube </a>.
 Here you can find all the challenges with your statements complete.
-This course has been attended by over 1 million people and is possibly one of the largest community-oriented python courses on the planet.
+This course has been attended by over 1 million people and is possibly one of the largest community-oriented python courses on the planet.</p>

 <h2 align="center">Technologies used </h2>
 <p align="center">